 Following the engagement, it is typical for the bride’s parents to inform the local newspaper by sending out engagement announcements.
 This announcement helps the couple inform their close friends and family and allows the community to share their joyous news.
 If the groom’s parents reside in a different town, the bride’s parents may also consider submitting an announcement to the local newspaper in their area.

-Ensure the smooth closing of the reception, which is also part of the host/hostess role.
+Ensure the smooth closing of the reception, which is also part of the parents of the bride etiquette as the host/hostess role.
 As the last two to leave the reception, the bride’s parents should oversee the event’s closing, ensuring that everything is properly taken care of, including wedding gifts for couples transported to the newlyweds’ home.

 To ensure that the bride and groom are aware of religious and cultural wedding traditions, parents should take the initiative to inform them about the customs and practices included in their wedding.
 Additionally, they can suggest other traditions that the couple may want to consider incorporating into their ceremony.